 You can use our HIP with EASE Financial Calculator to calculate the upgrading cost payable and monthly instalments.

 Singapore Permanent Resident households have to pay the full upgrading cost.
-For optional improvements, they need not pay for items that they have opted out of.
+For optional and EASE improvements, they need not pay for items that they have opted out of.

 However, they can be reimbursed with the upgrading subsidy and convert their interest scheme from market interest rate to a concessionary interest rate if a flat owner obtains Singapore citizenship within 1 year from the date of billing under these schemes: